Fit Note /Sick Note Change

 In the meantime, department leads will be pleased to help you with any queries related to their departments.

-This means that over 22 HOURS of Doctors and Nurses time were wasted.
+This means that almost 18 HOURS of Doctors and Nurses time were wasted.

 Patients requiring routine appointments have had to wait longer than necessary to be seen.
 If you are unable to attend your booked appointment please contact the Surgery on 01579 324252 so that this appointment can be given to another patient.
 We can also rebook your appointment at the same time if this is required.